WemyssJ/RvTK/README.md

 # RvTK-Releases

 🚧 **Currently under active development**

 > **Help Shape RvTK:**
-> RvTK is currently under active development, and user feedback is a key part of shaping its future direction.
-If you have suggestions, feature requests, or workflows that could be improved, please share your feedback through the inbuilt feedback button or GitHub discussions.
+> User feedback plays an important role in shaping the future direction of RvTK.
+If you have suggestions, feature requests, or workflow improvements, please share your feedback through the inbuilt feedback button or GitHub discussions.

 # **RvTK**

 ### BIM Management & Productivity Toolkit for Autodesk Revit

 A C# Autodesk Revit add-in focused on BIM management, quality assurance, and productivity.
-Built by BIM Managers for BIM Managers.
+Developed by BIM Managers, for BIM Managers.

 > **Note:** RvTK is an independent third-party add-in for Autodesk Revit.
 It is not affiliated with, endorsed by, or sponsored by Autodesk.
 >
-> **RvTK** is the codename for the project and is expected to undergo rebranding prior to commercial release.
+> **Project Status:** RvTK is currently the codename for the project and is expected to undergo rebranding prior to commercial release.
 >
-> **Development Disclaimer:** RvTK is currently under active development.
-While extensive testing and stress testing is carried out to improve stability and reliability, unexpected issues may still occur.
+> **Development Disclaimer:** While extensive testing and stress testing is carried out to improve stability and reliability, unexpected issues may still occur.
 Users should take appropriate precautions to protect their work, including maintaining regular backups and verifying results before relying on outputs for project delivery.
 Use RvTK at your own discretion.

 ---